Krien/NVMeBenchmarks/README.md

 ### For running the benchmarks

 The experiments are only tested on Ubuntu 20 with Linux 5.17.
-Please run `./setup_deps.sh` and use the exact versions of the tools specified.
-You do not need any of the python dependencies listed in the "requirements.txt" to run the code, just Python >= 3.8.
+We do not guarantee functionality on other OS configurations.
+To setup the dependencies of our framework, please run [./setup_deps.sh](./setup_deps.sh).
+To use the tools it the dependencies in  [requirements.txt](./requirements.txt) are not needed, the only requirement is Python >= 3.8.
+The requirement file is for the notebooks.

 ### For plotting (as done in the paper)